drashti-03/Trafalgar-Landing-Page/README.md

 # Trafalgar-Landing-Page
-It is the Implementation of a Figma design done with Bootstrap, HTML and CSS.
+It is the Implementation of a Figma design done with Bootstrap, HTML and SCSS.